kyutneryan/web-extension/README.md

 ## Browser extension

-Clone this repo and try build your browser extension!
+Clone this repo and try to build your browser extension!